wdi-red-coral/week_01-day_01-git/README.md

 1. Open the file with VSCode and copy in the following lines:

   ```
-  This is a story... of a man named Neddy... and three very badass really
+  This is a story... of a family
-  awesome girls
   ```

 1. Save the file.